Citi is an advertising partner.

-If you’re on the hunt for the best rewards credit card that suits your lifestyle and spending habits, Citi has a couple of options that could work for you.
-The Citi Rewards+® Card offers cash back on your gas and grocery spending, while the Citi® Double Cash Card offers an unlimited flat rate of cash back when you spend on the card and then pay off your purchases.
+Citi has a couple of options that could work for you if you’re on the hunt for the best rewards credit card to suit your lifestyle and spending habits.
+The Citi Rewards+® Card offers its highest rewards on your gas and grocery spending, while the Citi Double Cash® Card offers unlimited flat rate cash back when you spend on the card and then pay off your purchases.

-Essentially, the Citi Rewards+ is for people who want rewards back on gas and grocery spending with the option to rack up a few extra points through bonuses and rounding points up.
-The Double Cash is good for those who want a simple, set-it-and-forget-it way to earn unlimited cash back on all their spending.
+Essentially, the Citi Rewards+ is for people who want points back on gas and grocery spending with the option to rack up a few extra points through bonuses and rounding up.
+Double Cash is good for those who want a simple set-it-and-forget-it way to earn unlimited cash back on all their spending.

-However, it still helps to know a little more about some of the cards’ features and benefits so that you can choose the one that works best for you.
-Here’s how these Citi cards compare to one another.
+However, it helps to know a little more about some of the cards’ features and benefits so that you can choose the one that works best for you.
+Here’s how these Citi cards compare to each other.

 Main details